StanleyGY/React-Native-Popover-Menu/README.md

 # React Native Popover Menu

 ## Introduction
-`React-Native-Popover-Menu` is a simple component without any fancy special effects compared to other existing popover menu components.
-Besides, the source code is simple to read and easily adapted, without any native support.
-See more details on the background on *How it works* section.
+`React-Native-Popover-Menu` is a simple component that fulfills fundamental popover menu functionalities and requires no native linking support.
+The source code is simple to read and easily adapted.See more details on the background on *How it works* section.

 ## Demo